Root and Butt Rot caused by Kretzschmaria deusta

 Symptoms & Disease Cycle

-Kretzschmaria is a destructive white rot pathogen of hardwoods, decaying both lignin and cellulose.
-However, unlike many white rot fungi, cellulose is preferentially targeted and in some ways, Kretzschmaria is more like a brown rot fungus.
-As cellulose is decayed, infected wood rapidly loses strength.
-But interestingly, the wood still appears relatively sound, due to the pattern of decay this fungus exhibits.
+Kretzschmaria is a destructive root and trunk rot pathogen of deciduous hardwoods, decaying both lignin and cellulose.
+However, unlike many white rot fungi, cellulose is preferentially targeted during the decay process.
+As cellulose is decayed, the infected wood tissue rapidly loses strength.
+But due to the pattern of decay this fungus exhibits, the wood can still appear relatively sound.
 Infections can initiate in the roots and spread to the base, where the fungus causes a butt rot of the lower trunk.
-Additionally, Kretzschmaria can colonize basal wounds, which are far too common on landscape beech trees.
+Additionally, Kretzschmaria can colonize basal wounds, which are common on landscape beech trees.
 Decaying wood appears bleached with distinct black zone lines intermixed in the decaying wood.
 Like most wood-rotting fungi, symptoms are often cryptic to non-existent.
 Undersized foliage, canopy dieback, basal cankers, sap flow and sloughing bark can develop as infections intensify.
 Bleeding cankers can also develop and may be confused with those caused by Phytophthora.